Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. If the user has deployed a GitRepo resource, Fleet will reconcile the GitRepo and based on its paths and fleet.yaml configurations it will deploy a Bundle resource in the fleet-default namespace.
 For more information, refer to Fleet’s GitRepo Contents documentation.

 5. Fleet then proceeds to deploy the Kubernetes resources from this Bundle to all the targeted downstream clusters.
-In the context of the Kubernetes version upgrade, Fleet deploys the following resources from the Bundle (depending on the Kubernetes distrubution):
+In the context of the Kubernetes version upgrade, Fleet deploys the following resources from the Bundle (depending on the Kubernetes distribution):

 Note